 In order to facilitate your participation in clinical studies at certain health facilities that cooperate with Weatherford College, it is necessary that Weatherford College affirm valid documentation concerning your completed vaccination for Covid-19 has been presented to the undersigned.
 By signing this document, you are certifying that you have consented to providing Covid-19 vaccination proof, that you have voluntarily provided such proof and that you consent to the presentation of this vaccination affirmation by Weatherford College to a requesting health care entity for the sole purpose of permitting your participation in clinical studies at the participating health care entity.

-Signature of consent student: Date: Printed Name of consent student: Print Name) affirm that I have person Ident whose name appears above ha nally examined valid documentation as completed an FDA authorized Signature of Weatherford College official: Date:
+Signature of consent student: Date:

+Printed Name of consent student:

+I, (Print Name) affirm that I have personally examined valid documentation that establishes the consenting student whose name appears above has completed an FDA authorized course of Covid-19 vaccination.

+Signature of Weatherford College official : Dat e: --- ------- ----